hantaowang/ThrottleBOt/src/README.md

 ```
 ```
 # set up the aws client to use the new IAM user
+# in most cases, set region to 'us-west-1' and output forma to 'json'
 $ aws configure

 # Export the variables for kops use